OpenZeppelin/openzeppelin-sdk/packages/cli/README.md

-Now it is possible to add contracts to the project with the `openzeppelin add` command, push these contracts to a blockchain network with `openzeppelin push`, use `openzeppelin create` to create instances for these contracts that later can be upgraded, and many more things.
+Now it is possible to add contracts to the project with the `openzeppelin add` command, push these contracts to a blockchain network with `openzeppelin push`, use `openzeppelin deploy` to create instances for these contracts that later can be upgraded, and many more things.

 Run `openzeppelin --help` for more details about this and all the other functions of